-Tank treatment: Increase phosphate dosing slightly in your EI fertilizer regime.
+Tank treatment: Increase phosphate dosing slightly in your estimative index (EI) fertilizer regime.

-Spot treatment: Turn off the filter; use one of these three options, wait 5 minutes, and turn on the filter.
+Spot treatment: Turn off the filter; use one of these three options, wait five minutes, and turn on the filter.

 - If you have phosphate mixed in a solution, you can turn off your filter and dose your phosphates directly on the area that’s affected.

-- If you have dry KH2PO4, mix your estimative index (EI) dose with tank water just enough to make it dissolve. then pipette/syringe it onto the affected area.
+- If you have dry KH2PO4, mix your EI dose with tank water just enough to make it dissolve, then pipette/syringe it onto the affected area.

-For options 1 and 2, if it keeps coming back to the treated area quickly, then you need to increase the phosphates in your dosing regimen, unless you are fine with spot treating the area every dose.
+For options 1 and 2, if the algae keeps coming back to the treated area quickly, then you need to increase the phosphates in your dosing regimen, unless you are fine with spot treating the area every dose.